BEFORE YOU GO...

 Fortunately, today, companies are increasingly focused on developing a viable risk assessment protocol to measure exposure to risks and contain unavoidable situations before they happen.

-Over the last few years, financial watchdogs have also started pressuring financial institutions, cryptocurrency exchanges, and payment gateways to maintain adequate and sustainable model risk management programmes.
+Over the last few years, financial watchdogs have also started pressuring financial institutions, cryptocurrency exchanges, and payment gateways to maintain adequate and sustainable model risk management programs.

 A well-executed risk assessment digs into real-world risks and the specific controls an institution uses to mitigate their impact, allowing the board and management to make better, more insightful decisions.